-The physical sciences (physics and chemistry) examine the physical world around us.
+The physical science course examines the physical world around us.
 Through a variety of experiences students will develop their understanding of the structure, properties, and reactions of matter; forces and motion; and the relationships between matter and energy.
-Students will build their understanding of the physical sciences through hands-on exploration of the physical world.
+Students will build their understanding of the physical sciences through hands-on exploration.
 The physical science course will lay the foundation for further study in the physical, earth, and life sciences.
-Students at the College Prep level course should have a good understanding of science from their middle school courses.
-In this course participants will strengthen their math skills and they will apply math skills in the solution of basic science problems.
-Students at this level are expected to complete a number of projects outside of class.
-Homework averages 30 minutes.
+In this course participants will strengthen their conceptual and mathematical understanding of the world.
+Students at this level are expected to work independently and collaboratively.

-Prerequisites: Successful completion of Biology Part 1 & Part 2 or CP Biology or H Biology
+Prerequisites: Successful completion of CP Biology or H Biology or concurrent enrollment with Department Chairman approval.